hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 * Please give me feadback if you find bug or need some another check.
 Email is info"@"tomashermanek.cz, twitter is: hermanekt.

-* Known zabbix java gateway BUG with discovery: https://support.zabbix.com/browse/ZBXNEXT-4209 **fixed in version 4.4!!!**
+* BUG with discovery: https://support.zabbix.com/browse/ZBXNEXT-4209 **fixed in version 4.4!!!**

 * Debian, Ubuntu, CentOS, RHEL packages